 - danger increases at higher speed differentials, and

-- danger increases as overall speed increases.4
+- danger increases as overall speed increases.5

 4. Can lane sharing impact a personal injury case?

 Yes.
-If you are injured in a lane splitting accident, you can file a lawsuit or personal injury claim with the other party (or their insurance company) that allegedly caused the accident.
+If you are injured in a lane splitting accident, you can file a motorcycle lawsuit or personal injury claim with the other party (or their insurance company) that allegedly caused the accident.

 You could recover compensation for any losses if you can prove that the other party was a negligent driver.
 If successful, you could receive payment for: